-- The PAN Card is important to conduct transactions of sale or purchase of assets, of any immovable property valued at INR 5,00,000 or more, during sale and purchase of motor vehicles having more than two wheels
+- The PAN Card is important to conduct transactions of sale or purchase of assets, of any immovable property having a value at INR 5,00,000 or more, during sale and purchase of motor vehicles having more than two wheels

 - It is mandatory to provide the PAN card since Jan 1st, 2016 to open a bank account

-- PAN Card is required for phone connection
+- Taxpayers require a PAN Card for phone connection

-- It is required to procure a new gas connection
+- Furthermore, you also require it to procure a new gas connection

-- It is also required to make a one-time payment against a bill of the amount exceeding INR 25,000 in any hotel and restaurant
+- You need it to make a one-time payment against a bill of the amount exceeding INR 25,000 in any hotel and restaurant

 - A payment in cash exceeding the amount of INR 25,000 while traveling to any foreign country requires a PAN card